 Estate planning is important for everyone, regardless of the size of your estate.
 Your North Carolina Last Will and Testament is an integral part of your estate plan.

-- A Simple Will is one where you leave certain specific property to certain specific people, or all of your property to be divided between certain people.
+A Simple Will is one where you leave certain specific property to certain specific people, or all of your property to be divided between certain people.
 You also designate who will serve as Executor of your estate.

-Proper Execution of the Documents is Required
+Proper Execution of the Documents

 It is crucial that your Will be executed with the appropriate formality.
 North Carolina requires two witnesses, a notary and the appropriate language on their signatures.
-All must see you sign and the Notary must also see the Witnesses sign.
+The witnesses must see you sign and the Notary must also see the Witnesses sign.
 Irvine Law Firm guarantees that documents we prepare will comply with North Carolina law.
 We will provide you with detailed instructions to make sure your Will is properly signed and witnessed.

 Why Irvine Law Firm for Your Online Legal Services?